Vincent-Ambrose/Loan-Default-Risk-Analysis/README.md

 The project is done in VS code with Jupyter Notebook extension.

 In this repository you can find the .csv file to perform this analysis

+To run this project, please download the entire Repo.
+Click "<> Code" and "Download ZIP"